Conviction 1: The Centrality of the Word of God in our Church

 The Old Testament

 Man and woman are equally created in the image of God (neither one has more or less of God’s image than the other).
 Man and woman are equally totaled by sin (neither one is more sinful than the other).
 (Gn 1:26-27; Gn 3:16-19)

-God created man first, then woman (God had an order in mind when He created; an order that is linked to their different roles), see Gn 2:18; 1 Cor 11; 1 Tm 2.
-God both instructs AND confronts the first human pair through the man (prior to and after the fall – so sin distorted our God-given differentiation, but certainly did not introduce it), see Gn 2:15-17; 3:9.
+God created man first, then woman (God had an order in mind when He created; an order that is linked to their different roles), see Gn 2:18; 1 Cor 11; 1 Ti 2.
+God both instructs AND confronts the first human pair through the man, revealing that order was determined before the fall and is not a result of the fall, see Gn 2:15-17; 3:9.
 This order is linked to our roles, NOT to our spiritual equality (the order doesn’t diminish our spiritual equality, it enhances and promotes our roles).

 Jesus dramatically emphasized a woman’s spiritual equality with man in the midst of a woman-demeaning Greek, Roman, and even Jewish culture.
 Jesus used illustrations and images familiar to and useful for women, Mt 13:33; 24:41; Lk 13:20-21; 15:8-10.
 Jesus revealed Himself as Messiah to women, Jn 4:25-26.
 Jesus taught women directly, Lk 10:38-42.
 Jesus touched women and allowed them to touch Him, Lk 8:43-48; 13:10-17.
 Jesus allowed women to travel with Him and His disciples, Lk 8:1-3.
 After His resurrection Jesus revealed Himself first to a woman, Jn 20:1-18.
 All of this is culturally unprecedented!